unnerving-sprinkler/DataLoggingStack/README.md

 # Data Monitoring Stack
-Use this template to stand-up a monitoring stack || In my case I am using it on a Digital Ocean instance
+Use this template to stand-up a monitoring stack, can either be used locally, or on a cloud service provider like Digital Ocean.
+Tested on Ubuntu 25.04 in Digital Ocean cloud

 ## Setup
-Make sure that you have Docker installed on your system, some familularity with docker compose is needed [Docker Install Guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

-Tested on Ubuntu 25.04 in Digital Ocean cloud
+Ensure Docker is installed on system.[Docker Install Guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

 ## 1) Clone Repo
 Download the repo to your home folder and move into folder